metaPhorest/metaPhorest.org/en/seminars/097/index.md

 Georg will give an introduction to Artistic Research in general and his work in particular.

 ::: warning English
-Mariko's talk will be in English.
+Georg's talk will be in English.
 :::